SEC rules staking is not a securities transaction, clearing path for institutions and ETFs

 “I think banks and fintech companies will begin exploring both the benefits and hurdles of staking their clients’ crypto assets, as it presents an appealing opportunity for investors aiming to earn returns on their holdings,” said Leah Wald, CEO of SOL Strategies, a publicly listed Canadian company providing access to Solana staking, in an email.
 She noted that the impact could be significant, driving the creation of innovative financial products with staking components, fueling growth in DeFi, and supporting wider integration of blockchain technology within conventional financial systems.

-Traditional financial institutions are expected to depend extensively on software developed by crypto-native firms, as well as on intermediaries within the crypto space to handle custody and provide staking services, stated Bill Hughes, senior counsel and director of global regulatory affairs at Ethereum software company Consensys.
+Traditional financial institutions will increasingly rely on software developed by crypto-native firms and work directly with intermediaries in the crypto space to manage custody and offer staking services, said Bill Hughes, senior counsel and director of global regulatory affairs at Ethereum software company Consensys.

 Hughes mentioned that the letter “completely shifts the perspective” regarding the treatment of proof-of-stake tokens as viable investment assets.